Discount for Lack of Marketability (Stock) - Explained

 - Economics, Finance, & Analytics

-Discount for Lack of Marketability (Stock) - Definition
+What is a Discount for Lack of Marketability?

 The Discount for Lack of Marketability, often called a liquidity discount, is a fixed amount or percentage deducted from the selling price of a block of shares that lacks marketability.
 These are the closely held or restricted shares that cannot be resold in the market easily.